 - 1 teaspoon granulated sugar

-- ½ teaspoon kosher salt or ¼ teaspoon table salt if you do not have kosher salt
+- ½ teaspoon flake salt or ¼ teaspoon kosher salt if you do not have flake salt

 Instructions